2023 Generation Adidas Norcross Cup

 (A) All players of the same team shall wear the same color uniforms including shirt and shorts or pants.
 They will be individually numbered and legible and the numbers must correspond to those shown on the referee report form.
 The goalkeeper's shirt does not need a number on it.

 (B) Players may wear a cast that is properly covered and protected according US Club Soccer guidelines.
+Fully covered in 1" Slow Recovery Foam (SRF) is recommended.

 (C) The referee shall determine if there is a conflict of team colors.
-In the event of a conflict of team colors, the home team shall be required to change to an alternate shirt.
+In the event of a conflict of team colors, the home team shall be required to change to an alternate jersey.
 Playing without shirts shall not be allowed.
 It is recommended for the Home team to wear Light and Away teams wear Dark.
 The home team is the first team listed on the tournament game schedule.

 (D) Any screw-in cleat that is broken or damaged in any way so as to expose any internal structure or present surface deformations with sharp edges or projections that might endanger any player coming in contact with it is prohibited and must be removed and/or replaced before that player is allowed to play